teodoryantcheff/SolidCam-Mach3-Post/README.md

 # SolidCam-Mach3-Post
 ## A SolidCam postprocessor for Mach3, supporting 4x and 5x operations

-**This post is yet to produce code that has been run on a real machine !
-Use at your own risk !**
+**Use this post at your own risk!
+Always check the produced code before running it on a real machine!**

 Inspired by **bogan**.